ILIAS-TechnicalBoard/ILIAS/docs/development/maintenance-coordinator.md

  and therefore benefits a lot from contributions by different developers maybe even linked to different service providers.
 * The component has a modular structure with different parts following a similar scheme.
-This type of component makes it especially easy for multiple contributes to provide parts of it.
+This type of component makes it especially easy for multiple contributers to provide parts of it.

 <a name="expectations"></a>
 ## What can be expected of a coordinator?